Filing a Personal Injury Claim

 Understanding How to File a Personal Injury Claim

 If you’ve been injured in an accident, don’t try to navigate the claim filing process on your own.
 The insurance company will have its own lawyers working against you, and it’s important to have legal representation.
 An experienced personal injury lawyer can help you gather evidence, file your claim, and negotiate a settlement on your behalf.

 Were you hurt in a collision?
 If so, Greenleaf Law Group can help.
-We understand how to file personal injury claims, and have experience with Uber, motorcycle accidents, and more.
+We understand how to file a personal injury claim, and have experience with Uber, motorcycle accidents, and more.